 Many beginning Citadels players assassinate the king when they are the Assassin.
-In this post we discuss whether this is a smart decision.
+In this post I discuss whether this is really the best strategy for Citadels.

 There are some reasons to assassinate the King.
 The most important reason is that the King is a strong character and is therefore picked often.
 Therefore, if you assassinate the King you have a high likelihood of at least assassinating someone.